kurtkanaskie/minidevjam/lab4.md

 # Lab 1 - Publishing API Specification to Portal

 In this lab, we'll publish our spec to the Portal.
-To begin, select the *Specs* option from the Apigee Management UI Dashboard:
+To begin, create a Portal from the *Publish* navigation menu.

 ![Image](images/portal-create.png)